trinodb/trino/docs/src/main/sphinx/connector/clickhouse.rst

 that specifies the ClickHouse connector by setting the ``connector.name`` to ``clickhouse``.

-For example, to access a server as ``clickhouse``, create the file ``etc/catalog/clickhouse.properties``.
+For example, to access a server as ``example``, create the file ``etc/catalog/example.properties``.
 Replace the connection properties as appropriate for your setup:

 .. code-block:: none